Sayonara, Spookiness! ‘Queen Of X-Mas’ Mariah Carey Defrosts & Kicks Off Christmas Season With THIS Trending Teaser

 The 52-year-old R&B powerhouse took to Instagram on Nov.1, where she shared a cute video of herself smashing a few pumpkins to signal the end of Halloween as she ushered in the start of the Holiday season with her classic hit “All I Want For Christmas Is You.”
 In the short 60 minute clip, the five-time Grammy award winner uses a giant candy can colored bat to take out the spooky-looking pumpkins.
 “It’s tiiiime!”
 Carey squeals, as she smashes the Halloween decorations to smithereens.

-At the end of the fun video, a message appears that reads, “Smash that pumpkin and treat it as pie… ’cause we still gotta get through Thanksgiving #MariahSZN”
+At the end of the fun video, a message appears that reads, “Smash that pumpkin and treat it as pie… ’cause we still gotta get through Thanksgiving #MariahSZN.”

-Originally released in 1994, Mariah Carey’s Christmas has been cemented in song history as one of the best-selling Christmas singles of all time.
-The song hit the Billboard 100 chart’s No.1 spot in both 2019 and 2020 and according to CNN, the merry tune has reportedly raked in a massive amount for cash for the singer.
-The report notes that the start has earned nearly $2 million in royalties on Spotify, and a total of $60 million over the years.
-Last year, the song broke Spotify’s record for most single day-plays, with the track streaming a whopping 17.223 million times in 24 hours.
+Originally released in 1994, Mariah Carey’s Christmas anthem has been cemented in song history as one of the best-selling singles of all time.
+The song hit the Billboard 100 chart’s No.1 spot in both 2019 and 2020.
+According to CNN, the merry tune has reportedly raked in a massive amount of cash for the singer too.
+The report notes that the start has earned nearly $2 million in royalties on Spotify, and a total of $60 million in royalties throughout the years.
+In 2020, the song broke Spotify’s record for most single day-plays, with the track streaming a whopping 17.223 million times in 24 hours.

 Now, fans of Carey are debating whether she could be soon delivering a new Christmas anthem for her merry listeners based on a scene from the video where the star reveals a silver purse with the date “11/5″ written on the front.